KansasCityWomeninTechnology/angulargirlskc-tool-instructions/angular-cli/angular-cli.md

 ![Angular Start Screen](../.gitbook/assets/angular_start_screen.png)

 Yay!
 You know have a running Angular application!
 As long as you're working on the application you should keep the terminal where you run it open.
-Any change you make in the project code will be reflected immediately in the web browser.
+Any change you make in the project code triggers the code to build and then reflects immediately in the web browser.

 You can open another terminal to perform tasks in parallel.
 To stop the app from running and exit "stuck" state, press `CTRL` + `c` in the terminal.